← Back to Blog

 Why it wins: Built-in removable cooler that holds up to six cans.
 Not a "cooler pocket" — an actual insulated cooler compartment.
 For a certain type of golfer, this is the only spec that matters.

-Beyond the cooler: 15-way top with full-length dividers, 9 pockets, molded cart-grab handles.
-It's a genuinely good cart bag that also happens to solve the "where do I put the cold ones" problem.
+Beyond the cooler: 15-way top with full-length dividers, multiple pockets, and molded cart-grab handles.
+It is a genuinely useful cart bag that also solves the "where do I put the cold ones" problem.
+If cold storage is the whole mission, also compare dedicated golf cooler bags.

 Check Price on Amazon